2.6 Analysis Menu

 During the drawing process, the user can undo the previous operation by pressing the Backspace key.

-If the line segment is obscured by the model, it is shown as a dotted line; the portion of the line of sight that is not obscured is shown as a solid line.
+If the model obscures the line segment, it is shown as a dotted line; the portion of the line of sight not obscured is shown as a solid line.

 Users can draw polygons for area measurement by clicking points on the model surface with the left mouse button.

-The polygon can be closed by double-clicking the left mouse button, and the drawing process can also be undone by pressing the Backspace key.
+Double-clicking the left mouse button closes the polygon, and the drawing process can be undone by pressing the Backspace key.

-After the drawing is finished, the system will automatically calculate and display the perimeter and area of the polygon, and the measurement result will be saved to 2 decimal places.
+After the drawing is finished, the system automatically calculates and displays the perimeter and area of the polygon, and the measurement result is saved to two decimal places.

-Users can define the datum plane by clicking the points on the model surface, and then double-click the closure to complete the drawing of the volume area.
+Users can define the datum plane by clicking the points on the model surface and then double-clicking the closure to complete the drawing of the volume area.

-During the drawing process, the user can undo the operation by using the [Backspace] shortcut.
+The user can undo the operation using the [Backspace] shortcut during the drawing process.

 The user can set the height of the datum and the sampling distance, and the system automatically calculates the volume according to these settings and displays the results of the perimeter, area, and fill and excavation analyses.
 Measurement results are retained to 2 decimal places.

-The Excavation Measurement function is an advanced 3D GIS analysis tool that allows the user to calculate the volumetric differences between selected ground surfaces and the model.
+The Excavation Measurement function is an advanced 3D GIS analysis tool that allows users to calculate the volumetric differences between selected ground surfaces and the model.
 This feature is of great practical value in civil engineering, terrain analysis, and urban planning.

 Explanation of Earthwork Calculation Results